 Not all religions are equal...and in my opinion, religion isn't always needed in a ceremony uniting a couple in marriage.
 I grew up in a Lutheran family and still attend church regularly.
 I do not push my beliefs or religion on anyone, and believe we are all equal on this planet.
 I can easily adapt a memorable ceremony service to YOUR specifications, and will take the utmost care in the planning and execution of your special day.
-It's perfectly legal and binding (in Wisconsin) for me to perform wedding ceremonies, and I can promise it's not something I take lightly.
+It's perfectly legal and binding (in Wisconsin, Iowa and Illinois) for me to perform wedding ceremonies, and I can promise it's not something I take lightly.
 It will be personal and custom designed, made especially for you based on your love story and life.
 Religious or not, it's totally up to you.

 I've always had a "knack" for writing and public speaking.
 (I usually have a microphone in my hand every weekend!)
 Coupled with the vast knowledge of different types of ceremonies, and endless information at my fingertips, I can guarantee you won't be disappointed.